Get Our Free Ultimate Guide to Coding for Beginners

 Google is a large tech company headquartered in Mountain View, California.
-Their primary product is the world’s most popular search engine.
-You can access the Google search engine by typing in “google.com.”
+Their primary product is the world’s most popular search engine, and you can access the Google search engine by typing in “google.com.”

 No, I trust that you have been on the Internet once or twice in the past decade and are aware of the Google.

-What I wanted to talk about today is how Google got its name.
-You know, that silly made up word that has now taken its rightful place in the Oxford English Dictionary, right after goog (Australian slang for an egg).
+At this point, the question you’re more likely to be asking than “what is Google” is “what does Google mean?”
+Which is why I want to talk about how Google got its name.
+You know, that silly made up word that has now taken its rightful place in the Oxford English Dictionary (right after goog—Australian slang for an egg).